-Free is rarely free.
-On the one hand, the old adage “you get what you pay for” is accurate.
-On the other, what you save in money you will often spend in time or quality.
-The iron triangle is accurate, too.
+“Free” is rarely free.
+As the old adage goes, “you get what you pay for” is quite accurate.
+What you save in money you will often spend on time or quality.

-Using free Gantt chart templates saves you money.
-It also will cost you extra time in chasing after the team for progress updates, in task management, and in basic project management functions like workload balancing.
+Using free Gantt chart templates seems to save you money, but in actuality, it will cost you extra time in chasing after the team for progress updates, and following up on task management, and in basic project management functions, like workload balancing.

-You have your Gantt chart in your Excel spreadsheet.
+Speaking of taks management, you have your Gantt chart in your Excel spreadsheet set up for it.
 Great.